arXiv/accessibility2024/source/participants.md

 Postdoctoral Fellow in Humanities Entrepreneurship at the Publics Lab, and Chief Learner at Iota School.

 Patrick is a blind hacker and programmer whose work focuses on citizen technology, critical infrastructure, accessibility, and technical pedagogy.
 [Patrick's homepage](https://smythp.com/index.html)

+### Bill Kasdorf
+Principal, Kasdorf & Associates; Founding partner, Publishing Technology Partners; W3C Global Publishing Evangelist, W3C Publishing Working Group member, EPUB 3 Community Group member.

+Bill offers consultancy to publishers on accessibility, XML/HTML/EPUB modeling and specification, standards alignment, and more.
+He believes accessibility in publishing has reached an inflection point and we are at a critical time for renewed action.
+[Bill's Linkedin](https://www.linkedin.com/in/billkasdorf/)

 ### Dr. Neil Soiffer
 Chief Listening Officer at Talking Cat Software.